rivoduck/wowzator/README.md

 # wowzator
 ### Configuration Manager for Wowza Streaming Engine

-This tool is a commandline interactive Configuration Manager, it has been created to help keep the configuration aligned across multiple Wowza servers.
+This tool is an interactive commandline Configuration Manager, it has been created to help keeping the configuration aligned across multiple Wowza servers.

 This tool is a configuration manager that lists and compares configuration information about vhosts, applications, smil files, transcoding templates, mediacache items and other parameters.

+It has no database, it just lazy-fetches configuration information through the Wowza REST APIs to show and compare configuration info.

 ![Wowzator Screenshot](wowzator-screenshot.png)